 Business owners often feel they are grasping at straws as they search for the best way to energize sales performance.

-We’ve got great CRM systems, consultative solutions focused selling techniques, digital contact marketing lead generating support, sales automation tools with funnel management and yet, one of the most common needs expressed by business owners is improving their business’ sales performance?
+We’ve got great CRM systems, consultative solutions focused on selling techniques, digital contact marketing lead-generating support, and sales automation tools with funnel management.
+Yet, one of the most common needs expressed by business owners is improving their business’ sales performance.

 The Fundamental Purpose of Your Sales Team

 If your business has a sales team, you should consider the answer to the question, “what is the purpose and primary objective of your sales team?”

 Off the cuff, this seems like a silly question.
 Of course, the primary objective of our sales team is to sell our products and services… plain and simple.
 But the devil shows up in the details of exactly how to get there.